“No one in my industry does Internet marketing, so why should I?”

 By implementing a strategic Internet marketing strategy, any industry can:

-1. Internet marketing is crucial to Increase visibility
+1. Increase visibility

 One of the main benefits of online marketing is that it allows your business to be more visible on the channels that your customers use the most, such as Google, Bing, Yahoo, and social media.
 Your buyers are more likely to click on the first options that appear in their search results, so increasing your visibility will in turn increase traffic to your website.
 If your website is set up correctly, then the increase in traffic should translate to more leads.

 If the increase in traffic doesn’t translate to more leads, then you’ll want to review the 7 A/B test to increase landing page conversion rates.